Connecting to Container Registry from Virtual Private Cloud

 terraform apply

-process is completed, the command line will output information required for connecting to the test VM and running test operations with Container Registry.
-Later on, you can view this information by running theterraform output
+process is completed, the command will display information allowing you to connect to the test VM and run Container Registry tests.
+You can also see this information by running theterraform output

 cr_registry_id